 Blackbaud has not offered or provided victims any recourse, including means to acquire credit monitoring or otherwise compensate victims for the harm done.

 Motley Rice is investigating the data breach and working to help people who were impacted.
 On Sept.
 15, 2020, Motley Rice filed litigation against the company.
-Read the full complaint.
+Read the complaint.
+On Dec.
+7, 2020, Motley Rice updated the filing, adding more details about the allegations.
+Read the complaint.

 Motley Rice data breach experience